Curation

 I co-curated Among All These Tundras, a trilingual touring exhibition, with Heather Igloliorte and Amy Prouty, one of the first international exhibitions exclusively featuring Inuit and Sámi artists together in North America.
 This groundbreaking show traveled through university galleries across Canada and to New Zealand, amplifying artistic voices from regions underrepresented in art historical discourse and scholarship.

 I integrated this exhibition into my first self-designed course at Concordia University, demonstrating how curatorial practice can make complex Indigenous and decolonial theories accessible and meaningful.
+Teaching alongside the exhibition revealed how programming—whether through public talks, educational initiatives, or media engagement—becomes a crucial extension of curatorial work, creating multiple entry points for understanding.
 This approach revealed how artistic expressions embody deep relationships to land, language, and cultural systems rather than existing as isolated art objects.

-The exhibition fostered lasting connections between Inuit and Sámi communities, directly leading to subsequent collaborations like the Canadian Center for Architecture’s, Towards Home (2022).
-Through performances, poetry readings, and public talks, we expanded the exhibition's frame and social context.
+The exhibition fostered lasting connections between Inuit and Sámi communities, directly leading to subsequent collaborations like the Canadian Center for Architecture’s, ᐊᖏᕐᕋᒧᑦ / Ruovttu Guvlui/Towards Home (2022).
+Through performances, poetry readings, and public talks, we expanded the exhibition's frame and social context, transforming the gallery into a gathering place for circumpolar dialogue.
 This experience refined my approach to creating platforms that balance intellectual rigor with accessibility while honoring specific cultural contexts.

 ᑐᓴᕐᓂᑐᑦ TUSARNITUT!